deton57/oke-labs/oke-rancher/readme.md

 ## Before you begin, here are some prerequisite: ##

-1. before you being make sure you have Oracle OCI account.
+1. First, make sure you have an Oracle OCI account.
-Sign in page: https://www.oracle.com/cloud/sign-in.html If you don't have a cloud account,
+Sign in page: https://www.oracle.com/cloud/sign-in.html If you don't have a cloud account yet,

-**you can create a free accout trial here:**
+**you can create a free account trial here:**
 **https://bit.ly/ocicredits**

 **If you have signed for a zoominar,